-The final between world No 1 and world No 2 was eventually one-sided.
+The final between world No 1 and world No 2 would turn out to be a one-sided affair.
 Davenport prevailed in only sixty-one minutes, 6-4, 6-2, dropping only four points on her serve.

 “I went for it today, something I don’t think I did last year,” Davenport said.
 “So when I woke up today I just wanted to go for my shots, go for my winners and be the one who was dictating, and was able to do it all.
 Fortunately, it was a day where more of them went in than went out.”

-Despite her loss, Hingis was guaranteed to finish the year as world No 1, but, with three losses in major finals in one season, her domination was now being more than challenged.
+Despite her loss, Hingis was guaranteed to finish the year as world No 1, but, with three losses in major finals in one season, her domination was now under threat.
 Even more concerning, with her game relying on a great touch and on great tactics, she seemed overpowered by players like Davenport or Serena Williams.

 A few months later, Davenport would beat Hingis again in the final of the Australian Open (6-1, 7-5).
 In 2000, they would exchange the world No 1 spot four times again.

 Lindsay Davenport would occupy the world No 1 spot for a total of 98 weeks.
 She would then lose in the next four major finals she would reach, all of them against the Williams sisters: three times against Venus (at Wimbledon in 2000 and 2005, and at the US Open in 2000), and once against Serena (at the 2005 Australian Open).
 Very consistent in big tournaments, Davenport finished four seasons as world No 1 (1998, 2001, 2004, 2005).